internetAaron/internetAaron/README.md

 Without strong, thriving individuals and teams, every other effort is far more challenging.
 My top priority is to make sure individuals and teams are growing, thriving, and feeling fulfilled.

-My goal is to have empowered individuals that take ownership, make decisions, keep me informed as needed, and eagerly consult me when needed.
+My goal is to have empowered individuals who take ownership, make decisions, keep me informed as needed, and eagerly consult me when needed.

 The other goal is to have empowered teams.
 There’s nothing more powerful than an empowered team that knows how they add value, communicates that clearly, and collaborates where needed.